cloudfoundry/stratos/deploy/kubernetes/README.md

 ```
 ### Storage Class

-Stratos UI uses persistent volumes.
+Stratos uses persistent volumes.
 In order to deploy it in your Kubernetes environment, you must
 have a storage class available.

-Without configuration, the Stratos UI Helm Chart will use the default storage class.
+Without configuration, the Stratos Helm Chart will use the default storage class.
 If a default storage
 class is not available, installation will fail.

 To check if a `default` storage class exists, you can list your configured storage classes with `kubectl get storageclass`.
 If no storage class has `(default)` after it, then you need to either specify a storage class override or declare a default storage class for your Kubernetes cluster.